 The legal documentation that was put in place originally when the company was formed and which commonly people pay little attention to when everything is going well can become significant such as a suitably tailored set of Articles of Association and a Shareholders Agreement which deals with the procedure if one shareholder wishes to leave so that this can be achieved in a fair and orderly fashion.

 The circumstances where orders of this type can be obtained are complex.
 Also there are potential major pitfalls that need to be taken into account when an order of this type is sought.

 See also our FAQ's on Shareholder Disputes

-For further information on how we can help you call our Managing Partner, Hugh Davey, or our Consultant Solicitors Tracey Ashford or Margaret Young on 0333 344 5012 or our out of office hours number on 07914 897137.
+For further information on how we can help you call our Managing Partner, Hugh Davey, or our Consultant Solicitor Tracey Ashford on 0333 344 5012 or out of office hours on 07914 897137.
 Or view our enquiries page.